 Pappa al Pomodoro

 Looking for a way to use up leftover bread?
 This time of year, pappa al pomodoro is the best answer.
-I prefer to make the Italian tomato-bread soup with slow-roasted tomatoes because it intensifies the sweetness of the tomatoes and gives the soup a rich depth of flavor.
+I prefer to make Italian tomato-bread soup with slow-roasted tomatoes because it intensifies the sweetness of the tomatoes and gives the soup a rich depth of flavor.
 If you don’t have stale bread lying around, you can use lightly toasted fresh cubed bread.

 Tuscan Roasted Tomato & Bread Soup